Code95/C95-QR-Scanner-iOS/README.md

     }
 }
 ```
-3- Create an object for the view you'll use
+3- Create an object in your viewController
 ```
 let vc = QRScannerController()
 ```